The Peace and Security programme will next be accepting applications in February/March 2025.

 • promotes the understanding and effective practice of non-violence in social change.

-• Scrutinises and holds the government to account for the short, medium, and long term consequences of its security and counter-terrorism policies in response to the Covid-19 pandemic
+• Holds the UK government to account for the short, medium, and long-term harmful consequences of its security and counter-terrorism policies, in particular where they demonstrate disproportionate negative impact on minoritised groups and communities of colour

 Other information